khueue/ducc/report/ass3/report_ass3.md

 When the analyzer encounters a function definition (which is the only scope-introducing construct in uC), a new scope is created and pushed onto the environment stack.
 When the analysis of the function completes, that scope is discarded.
-This is achieved by simply by passing on the environment that was used before the scope was created (leaving the actual destruction to the garbage collector).
+This is achieved by simply passing on the environment that was used before the scope was created (leaving the actual destruction to the garbage collector).